Enzidayo/Polyu_AAE2004_group3/README.md

 ## Task2

 ### Methodology
 The cost along the jet stream is reduced by 5%.
-Using the scenario 1 of <a href="## Task1">Task1 as the background, setting up the jet stream that the most of the path pass trough it is the best choice.
+Using the scenario 1 of Task1 as the background, setting up the jet stream that the most of the path pass trough it is the best choice.

 ### Results